Privileged Identity Management (PIM)

 Importance and Benefits of Privileged Identity Management

-Privileged Identity Management (PIM) plays a critical role in larger organisations’ security and operational integrity, as it governs the access rights and permissions for users with elevated privileges that allow significant changes within IT environments.
+A Privileged Identity Management (PIM) solution plays a critical role in larger organisations’ security and operational integrity, as it governs the access rights and permissions for users with elevated privileges that allow significant changes within IT environments.
 More specifically, PIM is beneficial for:

 • Securing sensitive data: Large enterprises often manage vast amounts of sensitive data that could be catastrophic if mishandled.
 By controlling privileged access, PIM helps safeguard this information from unauthorised use or external threats.